 Glessner House Museum

-Activity: Take note from the museum’s curated tour for young people and ask your student how they think each room would have been used in the 19th century.
-When you get home, have your student sketch or rebuild the Glessner House or their dream home out of recycled materials.
+Activity: Take note from the museum’s curated tour for students and ask your kid how they think each room would have been used in the 19th century.

 Website: https://www.glessnerhouse.org/